 As you can see, experience clearly trumps paper qualifications.

-Another startup, GoGet.my (one of their founders is also a NEXT Academy alumnus) is also looking to hire iOS developers, quoting a salary range of RM3000 – RM8000.
+Another startup, GoGet.my (one of their founders is also a NEXT Academy alumnus) was also looking to hire mobile developers, quoting a salary range of MYR3,000 – MYR8,000.
 Looks good to us!

-Shoppr, an ecommerce startup on the other hand, quoted a range of RM2500 – RM8000.
-We’re guessing it’s RM2500 for junior developers with potential to go up to RM8000 when you’ve acquired more experience.
+Shoppr, an ecommerce startup, quoted a range of MYR2,500 – MYR8,000.
+We’re guessing it’s MYR2,500 for junior developers with potential to go up to RM8,000 when you’ve acquired more experience.

-In July 2016, we successfully launched our Digital Marketing Bootcamp, which aims to equip individuals with skills in Digital Marketing to grow their businesses.
+In July 2016, we successfully launched our Digital Marketing course, which aimed to equip individuals with skills to grow their businesses.

 This is probably one of the newest, hottest roles to hit the waves of Malaysia’s job scene.
 Almost every business in Malaysia needs a digital marketer if they want to stay competitive and thrive.
-If you own or plan to build a startup, a digital marketer is usually one of the core employees.
+If you own or plan to build a startup, a digital marketer is usually one of the core employees to have.

-Digital marketing specialists are synonymous with many other titles, such as SEO/SEM specialists, online marketing specialists, internet marketers, growth hackers, Social Media Managers and so on…
+Digital marketing specialists are synonymous with many other titles.
+Examples being SEO/SEM specialists, online marketing specialists, internet marketers, growth hackers, and social media managers.

-Let’s look at the salaries on the top of the spectrum.
-A Digital Marketing Manager has the potential to bag RM97,000 in annual salary according to Payscale.com.
+Let’s look at the salaries on the top end of the spectrum.
+A Digital Marketing Manager has the potential to bag MYR97,000 annually according to Payscale.com.
 This is probably because of the shortage of good Digital Marketing professionals of that level in Malaysia.

-What about freshies?
-One company, Novelplus Sdn Bhd is offering RM3000 – RM8000, depending on experience.
+So what about freshies?
+One company, Novelplus Sdn Bhd is offering MYR3,000 – MYR8,000, depending on experience.
 Pretty good starting salary for something which is not offered in traditional universities.

-Another company, Wiseme Sdn Bhd is offering RM4000 – RM8000 for a minimum 3 years experience.
+Another company, Wiseme Sdn Bhd is offering MYR4,000 – MYR8,000 for a minimum 3 years experience.
 Something you would expect for a mid-level digital marketer.

 Digital marketers are needed for all kinds of industries.
-For example, a company in the property space is paying RM3000 – RM5000 for someone to manage their SEO/SEM activities.
+For example, a company in the property space is paying MYR3,000 – MYR5,000 for someone to manage their SEO/SEM activities.
 We are noticing a trend where employers are willing to go higher than other companies to secure good talent, possibly due to the lack of good digital-savvy professionals in the country.

-In short, we hope these salary figures give you a better idea on what it’s like to get into a career in tech/digital.
-The best part is, you definitely won’t have to spend an arm and a leg, or time, to pick up skills such as these with NEXT Academy- which offers full time and part time courses in these skills.
+In short, we hope these salary figures give you a better idea on what it’s like to get into a career in tech.
+The best part is, you definitely won’t have to spend an arm and a leg, or much time, to pick up these skills at NEXT Academy.
+We offer full-time and part-time courses to suit your schedule too.

 Does this sound like your cup of tea?
-If you’d like to know more about how you can build your digital career in 2017, join our upcoming webinar with Josh and Khaiyong by signing up below.
+If you’d like to know more about how you can build your digital career, just click on the links below.

 Disclaimer: This article is an opinion article by the author.
-It is meant to be a guide, and by no way, any means of guarantee of earnings or income as a result of working or applying for any of the stated organizations or companies.
+It’s meant to be a guide and by no way guarantees any earnings or income as a result of working or applying for any of the stated companies or industries.